JacobWashburn-USDA/MatchPlant/4_bbox_drawer/README.md

 ## **Outputs**

-1. Annotation Results:
+### Annotation Results:
-   - Annotated images with bounding boxes
+1. mask_box folder
     - Masked images for each annotation
+    - Annotation files of each masked in the chosen format

+2. img_box folder
+    - Images with annotation
-   - Annotation files in the chosen format
+    - Annotation files of each image in the chosen format

 Output structure:
 ```